Venkat4real/FriedNotes/docs/Pincode_API.md

 ```

 #### Error Response
-(Invalid Request/Input) An error response is returned when the input is invalid (e.g., an invalid Pincode format, non-existent Pincode, or an unprocessable search term).
+ An error response is returned when the input is invalid (e.g., an invalid Pincode format, non-existent Pincode).

 | KeyType | Description | Validation Status |
 | ----------- | ----------- | ----------- |